 Seed: Fertile flowers produce a 3-valved (chambered) seed capsule that is up to 2x as long as wide, which contains in each chamber, numerous small flattened seeds.
 These are wind dispersed when the capsule opens.
 Ruby Throated Hummingbirds have been observed as the prime pollinators of Canada Lily.

 Habitat: Canada Lily is found in moist woods, wet meadows, stream sides, marshes, and open areas such as roadsides where there is moisture.
-Found in the Upland Garden on Prairie Path.
+It is found in the Upland Garden set back but visible from Prairie Path.
 Full sun is best for flowering.
 It grows from a yellowish rhizomatous flattened bulb than forms scales annually at the end of a creeping stolon.
 The creeping stolons allow vegetative reproduction.
 Seeds will germinate the following spring but growth the first year is entirely below ground.
-Flower coloration can vary from local to local as can the length of the leaves which can be from 2 to 10 x longer than wide.
+Flower coloration can vary from locale to locale as can the length of the leaves which can be from 2 to 10 x longer than wide.

 Varieties: Over the years several botanists have defined several varieties based on flower color, leaf size, etc., particulary var. editorum and var. rubrum.
 Flora of North America states "Field observations do not strongly support infraspecific splitting of Lilium canadense."